Feb. 01, 2018 / Updated by Bessie Shaw to Windows 10

 Then you'll back to the early status of Windows 10.
 To ensure the high-performance of the computer, it is recommended to install proper Windows 10 update.

 You can also try installing the latest KB4056892 (OS Build 16299.192) update which has been released on January 3, 2018.
 This update, also called Post Meltdown patch, was released due to the recent disclosure of vital vulnerabilities in some CPUs.
 If your computer is running an older Intel CPU, it may get stuck in low-performance.
-So we don't recommend such computers to install the update but install the most stable OS Build 16299.64.
+So we don't recommend such computers to install the update but install the most stable OS Build 16299.64 or turn to the Cumulative Update KB4058258 (OS Build 16299.214).

 Install KB4056892 Update (Build 16299.192)